neutrons/web_reflectivity/README.md

 You will also need to install [redis-server](https://redis.io/).

+## Test installation
+The information below describes how one would deploy the application in production.
+For a simpler test deployment, see the instructions to [run a test server](test/README.md).

 ## Configuration and installation

-### Test installation
-The information here describes how one would deploy the application in production.
-For a simpler test deployment, see the instructions to [run a test server](test/README.md).

 ### Database installation
 The Django application will need a database.
 It was developed using PostgreSQL, but can be used with any database.